bangnokia/tinker2/README.md

 ![](./screenshot.png)

-## Todo lot of shit

-- [ ] Animate for the Panel component.
-- [ ] Refactor all icon components to a common file.
-- [ ] What's wrong with database files based.

 ## Getting started

 Tinker 2 doesn't ship with any default `Laravel` framework, which increase unnecessary app size.
 You should create an dummy project to set as inital project when open Tinker 2 (So you can have full control about what can be installed by default).